designing Conversations about the future

 We use a foresight lens in all quadrants to build capacity to think about the future (left hand quadrants, focused on people), and to develop processes that generate multiple futures and pathways (right hand quadrants, focused on processes).

-These are the four conversation spaces that need to be integrated when we are exploring possible futures for our organisations in our strategy processes.
+These are the four conversation spaces to integrate to more deeply explore possible futures for organisations in our strategy processes.

 Upper Left Quadrant: Conversations with Ourselves